Pet Lovers Deploys 100-site SD-WAN, Eliminates Firewalls with Cato Cloud

 As a result, security has improved.
 “Before we were vulnerable and web access was wide open.
 Now we have tight control,” he says.

 Every project faces deployment challenges.
 But the Cato team “has been very responsive,” he says “and they work well with my team.
-People was another key success factor in choosing Cato.”
+People were another key success factor in choosing Cato.”